Vita-Diva/bttcdoc/docs/en/validator/node.md

 Use the following values:
 * seeds="f4f605d60b8ffaaf15240564e58a81103510631c@159.203.9.164:26656,4fb1bc820088764a564d4f66bba1963d47d82329@44.232.55.71:26656,2eadba4be3ce47ac8db0a3538cb923b57b41c927@35.199.4.13:26656,3b23b20017a6f348d329c102ddc0088f0a10a444@35.221.13.28:26656,25f5f65a09c56e9f1d2d90618aa70cd358aa68da@35.230.116.151:26656"
 * pex — set the value to true to enable the peer exchange.
 Example: pex = true.
-* private_peer_ids — the node ID of Heimdall set up on the validator machine. \
+* private_peer_ids — the node ID of delivery set up on the validator machine. \
-To get the node ID of Heimdall on the validator machine:
+To get the node ID of delivery on the validator machine:
     1. Login to the valdator machine.
-    2. Run heimdalld tendermint show-node-id.
+    2. Run deliveryd tendermint show-node-id.
 * Example: private_peer_ids = "0ee1de0515f577700a6a4b6ad882eff1eb15f066".
 * prometheus — set the value to true to enable the Prometheus metrics.
 Example: prometheus = true.
 * max_open_connections — set the value to 100.
 Example: max_open_connections = 100.